DigitalOxCanada/SoundBoard/README.md

 # SoundBoard
 Live Coding Session Built Sound Board App for live streaming sessions.
+Live Coding Session to convert .Net Framework WPF version of app into a .Net Core 3 (Preview) WPF app.

 # Features
 - Global HotKey so even when the app isn't in focus the HotKey will activate the action.